Table of Contents

 If NOAA determines that corrective action is appropriate, corrective measures may be taken through a number of forms, including but not limited to: personal contacts via letter or telephone, form letters, press releases or postings on the appropriate NOAA Web site to correct a widely disseminated error or to address a frequently raised request, or withdrawal of the information in question.
 The form of corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information, and the magnitude of the error.

-Normally, the person handling the appeal (Appeal Official) will be the head of the Line or Staff Office of which the responsible office is a part.
+6. Appeals will be handled by the head of the Line or Staff Office (Appeal Official) of which the responsible office is a part.
 To ensure objectivity, any such Appeal Official will be at least one administrative level above the official who made the initial decision.
-If this is not possible within the NOAA Line or Staff Office of which the responsible office is a part, then the Appeal Official will be an official from another office which is at least one administrative level above the office of the official who made the initial decision.
+If this is not possible within the NOAA Line or Staff Office of which the responsible office is a part, then the Appeal Official will be an official from another office which is at least on the same administrative level as the office of the official who made the initial decision.
 An initial denial will become a final decision if no appeal is filed within 30 calendar days.

 D. Appeals from Initial Denial